-Update: SiteGround is now fully endorsed by WordPress and listed in their official hosting recommendation page.
-We actually thought that the move was going to spell an era of poor support for we old clients, but never experienced such till date.
+Update: SiteGround is now fully endorsed by WordPress and listed on their official hosting recommendation page.
+We actually thought that the move would spell an era of poor support for the old clients, but never experienced such till date.

 See More from SiteGround’s Homepage and take advantage of their over 50% off discount offer for new customers.

-Being an all-round “UNmanaged VPS hosting services” provider makes the platform a bit too-technical for an average user.
+Being an all-around “UNmanaged VPS hosting services” provider makes the platform a bit too technical for an average user.
 You can see all features from their official homepage at https://www.linode.com

 The Average Hosts

-The average ground is usually not a good place to be, but the hosting companies listed here aren’t really bad but do not just cut into our best web hosting providers list.
+The average ground is usually not a good place to be, but the hosting companies listed here aren’t terrible but do not just cut into our best web hosting providers list.